davepoppins5073/Challenge2-Loan-Qual-App/README.md

 [Programs](code)
 Here are the app.py dependencies:

-# - standard Libraies
+### - Standard Libraries
-import sys
+*import sys
-import os
+*import os
-import fire
+*import fire
-import questionary
+*import questionary
-from pathlib import Path
+*from pathlib import Path
-import csv
+*import csv

-## - User Defined libraries.
+### - User Defined libraries.
 These exist in the qualifier folder in the repo with the two subfolders:
-1 - filters
+*1 - filters
-2 - utils
+*2 - utils

 from qualifier.utils.fileio import load_csv